Hinchinbrook Island: History

 Hinchinbrook Island or Pouandai was originally inhabited by the indigenous Biyaygiri people.

 Warrgamay (also known as Waragamai, Wargamay, Wargamaygan, Biyay, and Warakamai) is an Australian Aboriginal language in North Queensland.
 The language region includes the Herbert River area, Ingham, Hawkins Creek, Long Pocket, Herbert Vale, Niagara Vale, Yamanic Creek, Herbert Gorge, Cardwell, Hinchinbrook Island and the adjacent mainland.

 Shell middens and fish traps are evidence of their activities.
 Fish were an important source of food for Aboriginal people living in the area.
 The Bandjin fish trap rock formations exploited the cyclic tidal regime, not only capturing fish, but also holding their catch alive for days.
 At times, many fish would be caught in the traps.
 These fish would not be killed nor eaten, instead they were left for the birds.
-To this day fish are still captured by these traps feeding the local birds.
+To this day the traps still capture fish, which feed the local birds.

-In 1770, British Captain James Cook on HMS Endeavour sailed past at some distance to the east, naming Mount Hinchinbrook without realising that it was an island.
+In 1770, British Captain James Cook on HMS Endeavour sailed past at some distance to the east naming Point Hillock (now known as Hillock Point), the most easterly point on the island.
 Lieutenant Phillip Parker King on his surveying voyage in 1819 suspected it was separated from the mainland but could not confirm this.
 It was not until 1843, when Captain Blackwood on HMS Fly stayed two weeks in the area, that the British were able to verify that it was a distinct landmass, naming it Hinchinbrook Island.
 The name is from Hinchingbrooke House, in Huntingdon, England, as John Montagu, 4th Earl of Sandwich was First Lord of the Admiralty, and the naming of Hinchinbrook Island, Brampton Island and Montague Island in the South Sandwich Islands are evidence of the early explorers' gratitude to the 4th Earl.

 Early interactions between British navigators and the Biyaygiri were mostly amicable.
 Lieutenant Jeffreys of HMS Kangaroo landed there in 1815 as did Lieutenant P.P.
 King in 1819 and both reported friendly dealings with the indigenous population.
 In his 1843 voyage, Captain Blackwood of HMS Fly also had peaceful communications with the Biyaygiri initially, but conflict occurred on several occasions when the sailors were pelted with rocks, resulting in a number of islanders being shot.